iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/CVX Analysis/Convex Functions Central Hub.md

 >
 > Where the function is locally Lipschitz.

-**Source**: Theorem 2.21 from \<First Order Method in Optimizations\>, It's also one of the main results in Dimitry's notes, chapter 3 for his AMATH 516.
+**Source**: Theorem 2.21 from \<First Order Method in Optimizations\>, It's also one of the main results in Dimitri's notes, chapter 3 for his AMATH 516.

 **Remarks**:

 The definition of Lipchitz is in [[Lipschitz Continuity]], and the proof and detailed discussion will be in here: [[Convex Function is Locally Lipschitz]].

+Convex Functions are continuous on its domain, but only along a line segment.
+See [[Convex Line Segment Continuity]] for more information.

 ---
-### **Proper Convex Functions are Lipschitz Continuous**
+### **Characterization for Convex Functions**

-For more details about it see [[Convex Function is Locally Lipschitz]] for more expositions.

----
-### **Convex Functions with Gradients**

 For all convex function, some of them will have gradient.
 The gradient might not be Lipschitz, because there exists convex function whose gradient is Uniform Continuous but not Lipschitz Continuous.
-For the smooth case, please refer to [[Gradient, Hessian Characterization of Convexity]], where we present most of the important properties for convex function that has gradient to them.
+For the smooth case, please refer to [[Gradient, Hessian Characterization of Convexity]], where we present most of the important properties for convex function that has gradient to them, for the epigraphical characterizations of convex functions and convexity preserving operations on function, visit [[../CVX Geometry/Convexity Preserving Operations for Functions]].